phaag/nfdump/README.md

 # nfdump

-UNICORN is the development branch of nfdump.
+nfdump-1.7.x or nfdump **unicorn** is the new release of nfdump.
-It implements all new changes for nfdump 1.7

-__This is beta code.
-Use it at your own risk.
-Changes are made as required until the final release of nfdump-1.7__

-For production environments use stabe releases 1.6.23 or newer. nfdump-1.7.x is compatible to nfdump-1.6.18, which means it can read files created with nfdump-1.6.18 or newer.
-Flow files created with earlier nfdump versions are not guaranteed to be fully processed.

-If you are new to nfdump, see the Introduction and Overview chapters below.
-If you are already an experienced nfdump use, see the What's New chapter.
-This Readme is still incomplete and will get improved.

----
+nfdump-1.6.24 receives bug fixes, but will no longer get new features.

-## What's New
+## Introduction

-Nfdump exists since 2004 and got a lot of updates and new features over time.
-Usually this results in substantial changes in code and the file format.
-All major version changes introduced a bunch of new things.
-Nfdump 1.7 is no exception to this.
+nfdump is a toolset in order to collect and process netflow/ipfix and sflow data, sent from netflow/sflow compatible devices.

+The toolset contains several collectors to collect flow data:

+- nfcapd supports netflow __v1__, __v5/v7__, __v9__ and __IPFIX__
+- sfcapd supports **sflow**.
+- nfpcapd converts pcap data read from a host interface or from pcap files.

+The collected flow data is stored into files and can be process afterwards. nfdump processes and lists the flows in many different output formats and can create a wide range of statistics.

+**nfdump** has a very powerful flow filter to process flows.
+The filter syn‐ tax is very similar to tcpdump, but adapted and extended for flow filter‐ ing.
+A flow filter may also contain arrays of *many thousand IP addresses* etc. to search for specific records.

+**nfdump** can aggreagte flows according to a user defined number of ele‐ ments.
+This masks certain elements and allows to sum up flow records matching the same values.

+The combination of flow *filtering* and *aggregation* as input for any flow statistics allows **complex flow processing**.
+Pre‐filtered and aggregated flow data may also be written back into a binary flow file, which again may be processed with nfdump

+**nfdump** can enrich the listing of flows with **geo location** information and **AS** information, unless AS information is already available in the flow records.
+IP addresses can be tagged with a two letter **country code**, or with a longer location label containing the geographic region, country and city.
+The geo location and AS information is retrieved from the optional **geoDB** database, created by the geolookup program from the nfdump tools.  geolookup uses the **Maxmind** database GeoDB or GeoLite2 to create a binary lookup database for nfdump Please check the geolooup(1) man page for more details.

 ### Compatibility
-Nfdump 1.7 reads and processes transparently nfdump-1.6.18 files and newer and older nfdump-1.6.x with minor restrictions.
-New files are always written in the new format for nfdump-1.7.x.
-Reading and processing 1.6.x files may introduce a small format conversion penalty, depending on the task requested.
-Conversion is requested for any flow statistics, sorting and flow writing tasks.
-No format conversion is requesting for flow filtering and printing.
+You may use nfdump-1.6.24 oder nfdump-1.7.x, depending on your needs. nfdump-1.7.x is compatible to nfdump-1.6.18, which means it can read files created with nfdump-1.6.18 or newer.
+Flow files created with earlier nfdump versions may not contain all flow elements.
+If you have older files, it is recommended to use nfdump-1.6.17 to update the records.

-Nfdump 1.7.0 provides the same set of programs as 1.6.x and can be used almost as a drop-in replacement.
+Nfdump 1.7.x provides the same set of programs as 1.6.x and can be used almost as a drop-in replacement.
 This may change in future and older legacy programs may be removed.
-You can convert any old files from nfdump-1.6 to nfdump-1.7 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__ Please not, that only __nfdump__ may read older flow files.
+You can convert any old files from nfdump-1.6 to nfdump-1.7 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__

+Please note, that only __nfdump__ may read older flow files.
 All other programs relay on the new file format.
-The extension option -T in nfcapd/sfcapd has been removed.
-The binaries still accept this option for compatibility, but it's ignored. nfcapd and sfcapd collect and store automatically all known flow elements.

-for compatibility, Nfsen specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.
+Although nfdump-1.7.x ist mostly compatible with old Nfsen, it not recommended to replace nfdump iin your NfSen installation.
+However, all specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.

 ### Improvements
-A lot of old code has been removed and rewritten for Nfdump-1.7.
 - nfdump is now a multi-threaded program and uses parallel threads mainly for reading, writing and processing flows as well as for sorting.
 This may result in a 2 to 3 times faster flow processing, depending on the tasks.
 The speed